QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

 The TLPM files from Thorlabs bring the low level access to the power meter device.
 You can download the Thorlabs software under

 https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=OPM

+Install it afterwards and test by running the software if the Thorlabs power meter can be connected.

 ## 2.4 Ophir power meter
-To able to use the Ophir power meter you need to download the latest version of StarLabs
+To be able to use the Ophir power meter you need to download the latest version of StarLabs

 https://www.ophiropt.com/laser--measurement/software/starlab-for-usb